-Targeted Interventions (such as College Prep): College Prep (CP) or other forms of targeted interventions are assigned to all students who need additional academic, organization, or behavior support.
-Assigned students are required to work with their advisor during lunch on assigned CP days. k.
+Targeted Academic Interventions (such as College Prep): College Prep (CP) or other forms of targeted interventions are assigned to all students who do not complete homework assignments or need additional academic support.
+Assigned students are required to stay after school or other identified times during the academic day to complete their assignments or other academic related work.
 CP is a mandatory commitment.
-Schools have the sole discretion in determining whether or not a student's performance is deemed complete and/or acceptable.

-Parents/Guardians will be notified prior to the first session if their student has CP.
+Schools have the sole discretion in determining whether or not a student's homework is deemed complete and/or acceptable.
+Students may also be assigned CP for unorganized work and materials, or any other academic related need as determined by the school.
+Parents/Guardians will be notified prior to first dismissal if their student must stay for CP.
+CP takes precedence over other after school commitments including DSST athletics and clubs.
+Prior transportation arrangement DOES NOT constitute an emergency situation, nor do other obligations deemed "non-emergencies" by Faculty or Staff.

-CP takes precedence over other lunch and recess commitments including DSST athletics and clubs.
-Failure to report to CP will result in mandatory attendance at CP or an intervention on the next academic day as well as a consequence deemed appropriate by the Dean (morning or afternoon detention, community restorations, etc.)
+Failure to report to CP will result in mandatory attendance at CP/RF or an intervention on the next academic day as well as a consequence deemed appropriate by the Dean (morning or afternoon detention, community restorations, silent lunch, Saturday school, suspension, etc.)

 Homework - Parent/Guardian Role: Parents/Guardians must be aware and supportive of their child's homework requirements and effort.
-They are expected to actively check and review homework, sign their child's planner each night and to let the advisor know if their child is struggling with homework.
+They are expected to actively check and review homework and to let the advisor know if their child is struggling with homework.
 Parents/Guardians may assist students with their homework, but should never do it for them.

-3. Advisory Program (Schools should adjust to their specifics)
+(Schools should adjust to their specifics)

+3. Advisory Program

 DSST's Advisory Program is an essential part of creating a powerful learning community centered on core values and fulfilling the principle of personalization.
-Each year, students are assigned to an Advisor with a group of 10-20 other students.
+Each year, students are assigned to an Advisor with a group of 12 - 15 other students.
 The Advisor is committed to knowing each advisee, to providing guidance and support and to creating a strong sense of community.
 The Advisory Program provides an important human' context for academic planning, goal-setting, school-to-home communications, team building and reflection.
 Advisors serve as the primary contact for parents/guardians and facilitate communication between teachers and other resource personnel.
 Parents/Guardians with general concerns should first contact the advisor, who will resolve the situation or facilitate further conversations.